Glank/chess/README.md

   and second players respectively.
   You must input moves in PGN algebraic notation - capitolization counts.

-  The -s parameter may be included if you want to specify the number of seconds the AI will think (by default 10)
+  The -t parameter may be included for either computer player if you want to specify the number of seconds the AI will think (by default 10)

-    ./chess -g h c -s 60
+    ./chess -g h c -t 60

   You can also play a game from any FEN starting possition:

     ./chess -g c h "rnbqkbnr/pp1ppppp/8/2p5/4P3/5N2/PPPP1PPP/RNBQKB1R b KQkq - 1 2"

+  The opening interface, -o, may be used to:
+    -c: compile the opening book (can take upwards of an hour),
+    -p: print the opening book for
+    -m: minimum number occurences in the source game database,
+    -r: or generate a random opening..

+    ./chess -o -p -m 25 -r